-Budget Heading Additional Cost (-) / Income (+) £ General and Special Management - increase due to pay award and inflation on non-staff costs (196,300) ALMO Management Fee - increase arising primarily from anticipated pay award and non-staff cost inflation; no adjustments have been made at this time for the agreed transition of housing services from CBH to CBC (359,500) Repairs & Maintenance - in addition to the pay award and materials and subcontractor cost inflation this includes new resource for electrical safety processes (£48k) and additional capacity (£63k) for a more proactive strategy to mitigate the effects of DMC (damp, mould, condensation) issues on tenants (426,100) Interest Payable- additional borrowing to finance the capital programme (793,500) Depreciation of Dwellings - reflects increase in stock numbers and inflation on component costs (165,500) Rent Income - rent increase (7.7%) and supply of new homes 2,034,800 Other net variations (lower than £50,000) 27,200 Increase in Operating Surplus (compared to 23/24 forecast) 121,100
+Budget Heading Additional Cost (-) / Income (+) General and Special Management - reduction due to changes in energy costs and lower corporate recharges £ 93,300 ALMO Management Fee - increase arising primarily from anticipated pay award and non-staff cost inflation; no adjustments have been made at this time for the agreed transition of housing services from CBH to CBC (384,500) Repairs & Maintenance - in addition to the pay award and materials and subcontractor cost inflation this includes new resource for electrical safety processes (£48k) and additional capacity (£63k) for a more proactive strategy to mitigate the effects of DMC (damp, mould, condensation) issues on tenants (296,100) Interest Payable- additional borrowing to finance the capital programme (638,900) Depreciation of Dwellings - reflects increase in stock numbers and inflation on component costs (165,500) Rent Income - rent increase (7.7%) and supply of new homes 2,020,500 Other net variations including provision for rent arrears (lower than £50,000) (100,900) Increase in Operating Surplus (compared to 23/24 forecast deficit) 527,900 and 5.4 above.
+Total spend is forecast to be £27.6m in 24/25 increasing to £33.8m in 25/26.
+Details by programme area are given in appendix 4 which has been expanded to 4 years to ensure programmes of work that span more than one year can be approved by Cabinet and Council.